felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 I tried to perform PCA to reduce the dimensionality of the extracted features but found no improvements to the validation score.

 A funny sidenote -- 24 hours before the final deadline, I discovered that the logistic regression classifier was overfitting horrendously because the model accuracy on the training set was 100% and logloss was 0.
 I was in full-on panic mode for the next 12 hours because I thought something must have gone horribly wrong.
 Later I realized that the features were extracted with all non-deterministic layers turned off (esp. the p=0.8 dropout layer), and that was why it did not match the training loss (which was measured with dropout turned on).
-I wondered if monitoring training loss without dropout turned off would be an useful way to see if the network was overfittng or not.
+I wondered if monitoring training loss without dropout turned off would be a useful way to see if the network was overfittng or not.

 ---